-The only budget friendly option for flying between Patagonian airports is within Chile – from Puerto Montt to the capital of Chilean Antarctic region Punta Arenas.
+The only budget-friendly option for flying between Patagonian airports is within Chile – from Puerto Montt to the capital of the Chilean Antarctic region Punta Arenas.
 All other flights have a stopover in Santiago.
 Every location has around 10 flights a day to Santiago and 2 direct flights from Puerto Montt to Punta Arenas.

 Prices for one-way flights to Ushuaia are 250-700 USD and from El Calafate 390-750 USD.

 Reasonable flights in Southern Patagonia are from Punta Arenas to Porvenir and Puerto Williams.
-Many travellers visit colony of king penguins on Tierra del Fuego island, south of Porvenir.
-Flight is only 15 minutes and cost about 40 USD, driving can take half a day.
+Many travellers visit the colony of king penguins on Tierra del Fuego island, south of Porvenir.
+The flight is only 15 minutes and cost about 40 USD, driving can take half a day.